xkill-9/emotion-style-overload-codemod/README.md

 ### `remove-unnecessary-arrow-functions`

-Looks for component declarations and replaces functions with no parameters with their returned object if possible, if the function has an actual body then no transformation is applied.
+Replaces styled component functions with no parameters with their returned object if possible, if the function has an actual body then no transformation is applied.

 ```diff
 import styled from '@emotion/styled';